-- The views of the parents and pupils - > The level of progress the pupil has made towards their outcomes - The views of teaching staff who work with the pupil
+- The views of the parents/carers and pupils. - > The level of progress made towards identified outcomes. - The views of school staff who work with the pupil.

 The teacher and the SENCO will revise the outcomes and support in light of the pupil's progress and development, and in consultation with the pupil and their parents.